-ALL 4-H project questions should be directed to the Butler County 4-H Agent or Ag Agent.
-Campers, Livestock & Rabbit Auction, and Open Class entries should be directed to: Butler County Fair Board at bucofair@gmail.com.
+ALL 4-H project questions should be directed to the Butler County 4-H Agent or Ag Agent at 316-321-9660.

+Questions regarding the Livestock Auction, Rabbit Auction, Campers, and Open Class entries should be directed to: Butler County Fair Board at bucofair@gmail.com.

 PRE-ENTRIES by CLUB MEMBERS are required in SOME PROJECTS.
 Refer to the Pre-Entry schedule.
-Deadline for entries is Friday June 28th at 11:59 p.m., online at https://butler4h.fairwire.com
+Deadline for entries is June 26th, 2020.

 - Exhibitors and contestants must be a participant in the Butler County 4-H program and must be enrolled in-projects by May 1.
 The exhibits entered in the Butler County Fair must be owned and fed, constructed, or grown by the Exhibitor.
 Exhibits must be the work of the current 4-H year. - 2.
 READ ENTIRE BOOK CAREFULLY.
-RULE CHANGES HAVE BEEN MADE THROUGHOUT THE BOOK. - Cash premiums will be prorated among all ribbon groups in the 4-H divisions except as noted within the division.
+RULE CHANGES HAVE BEEN MADE THROUGHOUT THE BOOK. - 3.
+Cash premiums will be prorated among all ribbon groups in the 4-H divisions except as noted within the division.
 The Butler County Fair Board reserves the right to determine the amount of premiums in any division. - 4.
-No exhibit or equipment used to prepare or show the exhibit (except market animals sold at base bid or auction) may be removed before 7:00 AM from the barns and from the 4-H Building, Thursday, July 25.
+No exhibit or equipment used to prepare or show the exhibit (except market animals sold at base bid or auction) may be removed before 7:00 AM from the barns and from the 4-H Building, Thursday, July 23.
 Violation of this rule will result in the forfeiture of all prize money and ribbons.
-Fair officials will not be responsible for any exhibits or equipment that is not removed by 8:30 AM Thursday or for any broken or damaged items. - All exhibits must be in place as noted within the divisions.
+Fair officials will not be responsible for any exhibits or equipment that is not removed by 8:30 AM Thursday or for any broken or damaged items. \\no cleaning of livestock barns until after sale\\ - 5.
+All exhibits must be in place as noted within the divisions.
 Club members MUST ATTACH ENTRY CARD TO ALL NON-LIVESTOCK EXHIBITS.
-See HERITAGE ARTS: Arts & Crafts for special instructions.
+See VISUAL ARTS: Arts & Crafts for special instructions.
 Livestock must have stall cards above pens or stalls.
 Rabbits and poultry must have entry cards attached to cages. - 6.
 The Butler County Fair Association will make every effort to protect exhibits and the safety of exhibitors and spectators but will not be responsible for any accidents to the exhibitors or spectators, or damage to exhibits. - 7.
 The Danish system of awards will be followed in all classes in the youth division of the fair.
 Exhibits will be placed within five groups: purple, blue, red, white, and green.
 Exhibits of superior quality will be placed in a purple group (does not apply to livestock divisions).
 Ribbon placing will be awarded at time of judging.
-Only purple ribbon exhibits in Division L through X may be considered for Champion, Reserve Champion, Grand Champion, and Reserve Grand Champion. - Any Exhibitor who is found to have tampered with any exhibit or entered an exhibit that is not eligible for exhibit or does not abide by Fair rules, will be barred from showing and/or must forfeit any premium ribbon or prize won. - 9.
-This is a 4-H Youth Event, absolutely no alcohol allowed! - 10.
-No firearms allowed on the premises. - 11.
-Fair Board may remove any device, exhibit and/or person that it deems unsafe. - 12.
-Exhibitors must be able to control their animals at all times.
-Exhibitors who bring animals to the fair that are deemed uncontrollable and therefore constitute a safety hazard will be required to take their animal home.
-The Butler County Fair Board Executive Committee in conjunction with the Butler County Ag & 4-H Agent will make the final decision. - The right to interpret all rules of the 4-H Divisions of the Butler County Fair will be handled by the Butler County Extension Council Grievance Committee.
-Refer to the Grievance Policy on the next page.
+Only purple ribbon exhibits in non-livestock projects may be considered for Champion, Reserve Champion, Grand Champion, and Reserve Grand Champion. - 8.
+Any Exhibitor who does not abide by Fair rules will be barred from showing, and/or must forfeit any premium ribbon or prize won.
+Examples include tampering with any exhibit, entering an exhibit that is not eligible for exhibit, etc.

+9. This is a 4-H Youth Event, absolutely no alcohol is allowed!